AndiDreeke/contact-tracing/README.md

 Start the mock user database in new command line: \
 (optional) `npm i json-server` might not be neccessary \
-`json-server --watch userDatabase.json --port 8081`
+`npx json-server --watch userDatabase.json --port 8081`

 Start the mock express server in new command line: \
 `cd backend_server`\